boriskirov/text-string/README.md

 If text object/s is/are selected in Figma, the command will format them randomly with a message.

+### Profiling Source file

+If text object/s is/are selected in Figma, the command will format them randomly with a source file.

+### Timestamp

+If text object/s is/are selected in Figma, the command will format them randomly with a timestamps.

+### CO2

+If text object/s is/are selected in Figma, the command will format them randomly with a CO2 impact.

+### Dollar

+If text object/s is/are selected in Figma, the command will format them randomly with a dollar amount.

+### Region

+If text object/s is/are selected in Figma, the command will format them randomly with a cloud regions.

+### Contact Email

+If text object/s is/are selected in Figma, the command will format them randomly with a contact email from o11y perspective.

+### Cloud Provider

+If text object/s is/are selected in Figma, the command will format them randomly with a cloud provider.

 ### Open Plugin

 Opens a modal with a list of options.
 Select a text object/s in figma and then click on one of the available options in the modal to convert them in a data specific type.
 Close the dialog by clicking on the close icon on the top right corner.